lanl/yelpapi/README.md

 ## ABOUT
 yelpapi is a pure Python implementation of the [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3/get_started) (aka Yelp v3 API).
 It is simple, fast, and robust to any changes Yelp may make to the API in the future.

-**Note:** yelpapi v1.4 was the last version to support the Yelp v2 API, which is [slowly being deprecated](https://engineeringblog.yelp.com/2017/02/recent-improvements-to-the-fusion-api.html).
-All developers should migrate to the new Yelp Fusion API as soon as possible.

 ## REQUIREMENTS
-This code requires Python 2.7 or higher and [requests_oauthlib](https://github.com/requests/requests-oauthlib).
+This code requires Python 2.7 or higher and [requests](https://github.com/requests/requests).

 ## INSTALL
 yelpapi is available on PyPI at https://pypi.python.org/pypi/yelpapi.